Dante (Devil May Cry): Popularity and promotion

 Because of the character's popularity and Capcom publishing ports for the series on the Nintendo Switch in 2019 and 2020, multiple gamers speculated about the possible inclusion of him as downloadable content in Nintendo's fighting game Super Smash Bros.
 Ultimate.
 Devil May Cry director Hideaki Itsuno talked about the possibility of Dante becoming a guest character.
 But he noted that it might not be possible since at the time he was interviewed about it, Devil May Cry had not been released for Nintendo consoles.
 However, he also noted that Cloud Strife from Final Fantasy VII made it to the game even though the game had not been released for Nintendo's consoles; he hoped Dante would be added to the cast.
-Dante was added as a Mii Fighter costume to the game on June 29, 2021, later resulting to Devil May Crys fans outcry on twitter, following over the disappointing character reveal.
+Dante was added as a Mii Fighter costume to the game on June 29, 2021, later resulting to Devil May Crys fans outcry on Twitter, following over the disappointing character reveal.
+In a pole hosted by Capcom in 2024, Dante was voted as the companies most popular character.

 In promoting Devil May Cry 5, Capcom produced replicas of the character's jacket as limited editions for Japanese gamers.
 In another promotion, Sony used Dante's image alongside Morikawa's voice to promote pizza.
 In Japan, there were limited releases of the game that included a jacket based on Dante's.
 Hideki Kamiya of PlatinumGames has said that he was approached about having the Sega character Bayonetta included in Project X Zone 2; he refused, wanting Bayonetta and Dante to meet "on his own terms".
 Kamiya came to regret his decision, realising that fans would have enjoyed the interaction between the characters; if there is a Project X Zone 3, he would strongly support Bayonetta's inclusion.